-4. Changes to pests and diseases
+4. Changes to pests, weeds and diseases

 Patterns of pest populations and behaviour are likely to change with the future climate, bringing greater uncertainty.
 Pest management expert Dr Rosemary Collier expects that some pest infestations will become more frequent, while infestations by other pests may decrease.
-Other studies indicate that disease epidemics will increase in severity as pathogens spread northwards with the warming climatic conditions.
+Other studies indicate that disease epidemics will increase in severity as pathogens spread northwards with the warming climatic conditions.33

-The chance for new and/or increased pests and diseases poses the greatest risk for genetically uniform crops (e.g. modern wheat varieties) and monoculture or monocropping type practices (e.g. one crop planted across a large area).
-High levels of genetic diversity within crops (e.g. in population varieties of wheat) and high levels of agrobiodiversity (e.g. intercropping, agroforestry, etc.) spread the risk of crop failure.
+Genetically uniform crops (e.g. modern wheat varieties) and monoculture or monocropping type practices (e.g. one crop planted across a large area) are vulnerable to crop failure due to new and/or increased pests and diseases.
+High levels of genetic diversity within crops (e.g. in population varieties of wheat) and high levels of agrobiodiversity (e.g. intercropping, agroforestry, etc.) provides more resilience to pests and diseases.